Origins Story #2: Part 5

 “I don’t know, I didn’t get a good look.”
 I answer, trying to contain myself.

 “Where are you?”
-Huntsman replies, his voice suddenly stern and loud in my ear.
+Huntsman replies, his voice suddenly loud in my ear.

 “I-I’m downtown, East 6th and Avenue B.” I manage to get out, tears starting to form on my face as I notice my pursuers getting closer.